 - As I mentioned above, engagement rates are through the roof.
 If you provide value and listen to your audience, you could see 60%, 70%, even 80% open rates.
 The potential is amazing.

 So how do you get started?
-Let’s take a look at how you can get the ball rolling.
+Let’s take a look at some of the email marketing software you can use to get the ball rolling.

-Your email marketing software doesn’t matter—you just need to take the leap!
+The email marketing software doesn’t matter—you just have to get started!

 The great thing about email marketing is that it takes very little effort to begin.
-There are far more intricate platforms and techniques you can employ and I’ll go deeper on those ideas in a later article.
+There are far more intricate platforms and techniques you can employ, but I’ll explore some of those ideas in a later article.

-Every week it seems like the big social platforms are making changes to their algorithms.
+It seems like the big social platforms are making changes and updates to their algorithms every week.
 In the future, it’s going to become harder and harder to connect with people and find your audience.

 Instead of relying on Facebook or Instagram to do the right thing by you and your audience, there’s never been a better time to take the power back and provide for the community you want to serve.